AdobeDocs/experience-platform.en/help/destinations/catalog/social/facebook.md

 >[!IMPORTANT]
 >
->Customer migration to the new destination configuration experience is currently in progress.
-You might experience difficulties accessing the destination configuration page at the moment.
+>Customer migration to the new destination versions is currently in progress.
+Until the migration is complete, you will only see the EMAIL and EMAIL_SHA_256 available identities for this destination.

 Activate profiles for your [!DNL Facebook] campaigns for audience targeting, personalization and suppression based on hashed emails.